torsten-liermann/systemd-docker/README.md

 - when a container is stopped with `docker stop ...`, attached client processes exit with an error code instead of 0/success.
 This triggers `systemd`'s failure handling whereas in fact the container/service was properly shut down

-The **key thing that this wrapper does is** that it moves the container process from the *cgroups* set up by Docker to the service unit's cgroup **to make systemd supervise the Docker container process**.
+The **key thing that this wrapper does is** that it moves the container process from the *cgroups set up by Docker* to the *service unit's cgroup* **to give `systemd` the mean to supervise the actual Docker container process**.
 It's written in Golang and allows to *leverage all the cgroup functionality of `systemd` and `systemd-notify`*.

 # Repository history and credits
 - the code was written by [@ibuildthecloud](https://github.com/ibuildthecloud) and his co-contributors in this [repository](https://github.com/ibuildthecloud/systemd-docker).